ironkayman/RebisTheory/RebisTheory.md

 To cycle back to tortofists' ammo - there is potentially only other one instance of charged dark matter - the bullets of [Gorgofist](https://wiki.spiralknights.com/Gorgofist).
 In that case the crystals are the same color as pillars but have bright purple glow as the rest of tortofists' ammo.

-Throughout [Minerals and Souls](#minerals-and-souls-part-1), [Auras and Souls](#auras-and-souls), and [Apocrean Engines](#apocrean-engines) we had suggested, that minerals under some conditions could contain charge of souls, essentally the Energy in a specific "form" - the Energy being the medium for souls to exist in and through, as pointer exsited of linking souls to fuel.
+Throughout [Minerals and Souls](#minerals-and-souls-part-1), [Auras and Souls](#auras-and-souls), and [Apocrean Engines](#apocrean-engines) we had suggested, that minerals under some conditions could contain charge of souls, essentially the Energy in a specific form - the Energy being the medium for souls to exist in and through, as pointer exsited of linking souls to fuel.
 Most prominently, in case of Apocrean Engines.
 That energy is contained in minerals as charge, one used to power Clockwork Gates - as suggested by Vaelyn's team technician: `We need to analyze how mineral power affects the Core.
 The problem is that very little power reaches down to these depths.
 We can gather so much data from each gate as it launches.` This dialogue could potentially refer to an old method of gate construction, but, as dialogue itself remains in the game, and talks about gate launches themselves, we may also suggest a role of crystal energy here being used as-is - a componet of the game, not intended to be removed as it sheds light on the actual physics of minerals, despite the latter being merged with the current concept of Energy.

 As no souls exit minerals, unlike everfrost, it is likely that it is rather energy contained within those minerals.
 Or, as mineral pillars are explicitly placed and stored across Clockworks, we can suggest, those are in the depleeted state.
 We can suggest such logic due to presecence of dark mattee in a more raw formations such as [across dark cities](https://wiki.spiralknights.com/File:Area-Devilish_Drudgery-Scenario_Room5A.png).
 Althoigh those could be shards of tortodrone missiles.